• Skip to primary navigation

 Before freezing make sure it's completely cooled.
 You can store it in freezer safe ziplocks, squeezing the air out of the bag first and then sealing.
 Store for up to a couple of months.

-To thaw, leave in the refrigerator for 8-10 hours or until completely defrosted.
+To thaw, leave in the refrigerator for 8 to 10 hours or until completely defrosted.

 ✅ Pro Tips